Maki: on-disk memoization for (deterministic) fun and profit

 and parsing the output.

 the modules does not matter).
-It depends on the program ocamldep
+It depends on the program ocamldep, the

 the same result.